LikhithNG/Diwali-Sales-Insights-Dashboard/README.md

 - 🔹 Consumer segmentation by gender, age group, marital status, and occupation
 - 🔹 Spending behavior by region and profession
 - 🔹 Ranked product sales by total revenue and order count
-- 🔹 Cleaned and visualized dataset with meaningful bar charts and percentages
+- 🔹 Cleaned and visualized dataset with meaningful bar charts and percentages.

 ---